FairCompute/energy-monitoring-tool/README.md

 [![Lines of Code](https://sonarqube.internal.philips/api/project_badges/measure?project=philips-internal.energy-monitoring-tool&metric=ncloc&token=sqb_a8e3afd92e27cebb6abced82da278d6cd6c593dd)](https://sonarqube.internal.philips/dashboard?id=philips-internal.energy-monitoring-tool)

 # Energy Monitoring Tool (EMT) <img src="logo.png" alt="EMT Logo" width="60"/>
-EMT is a powerful utility designed to track the energy utilization (carbon footprint) of your software code.
-As developers, it's crucial for us to be aware of the environmental impact of our creations, and EMT  provides an insightful way to measure and optimize the energy consumption of your code.
+EMT is a handy tool that helps you track your code’s energy consumption.
+As developers, being mindful of the environmental impact of our software is important.
+EMT makes it easy to monitor and optimize how much energy your code uses, helping you build more eco-friendly applications.

 ## 🚀 Features